 When are dividends paid?

-Dividends are paid in late July.
-Policyholders are able to log in to texasmutual.com and see whether or not they'll be receiving a dividend by mid-July.
+Dividends are paid in late June.
+Policyholders are able to log in to texasmutual.com and see whether or not they'll be receiving a dividend by mid-June.
 Those who don't have a texasmutual.com account but wish to login and see their dividend information should call our Information Services Center at (800) 859-5995.

 How will I get my check?